-P301+P330+P331 IF SWALLOWED: Rinse mouth.
+P301+P330+P331 F SWALLOWED: Rinse mouth.
 Do NOT induce vomiting.
-P303+P361+P353 IF ON SKIN (or hair): Take off immediately all contaminated clothing.
+If more than 15 mins from Doctor, INDUCE VOMITING (if conscious).
+P303+P361+P353 N SKIN (or hair): Take off immediately all contaminated clothing.
 Rinse skin with water [or shower].
-P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
+P305+P351+P338 IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 P310 Immediately call a POISON CENTER/doctor/physician/first aider.
-P370+P378 In case of fire: Use water jets to extinguish.
+P370+P378 case of fire: Use water jets to extinguish.
 P363 Wash contaminated clothing before reuse.
 P391 Collect spillage.
-P301+P312 P301+P312 IF SWALLOWED: Call a POISON CENTER/doctor/physician/first aider if you feel unwell.
+P301+P312 IF SWALLOWED: Call a POISON CENTER/doctor/physician/first aider if you feel unwell.
 P304+P340 IF INHALED: Remove person to fresh air and keep comfortable for breathing.